Ali al-Sistani

 Ali al-Husayni al-Sistani (علي الحسيني السيستاني; born 4 August 1930) is an Islamic scholar and the dean of the Hawza in Najaf, Iraq.
 A Grand Ayatollah, Sistani is considered one of the leading religious leaders of Twelver Shia Muslims.
 After the invasion of Iraq and the subsequent overthrow of the authoritarian Baathist regime, Sistani advocated for democratization instead of the system of Wilayat al-Faqih.
 He has likewise endorsed rule of law, Iraqi nationalism, non-sectarianism and popular sovereignty.
 He has been a vocal critic of foreign interference in Iraqi affairs and has warned foreign actors against imposing their will on the Iraqi people.

 Born in Mashhad, Iran to a Sayyid family, Sistani studied in Qom under Hossein Borujerdi and later in Najaf under Abu al-Qasim al-Khu'i.
 An Usuli, Sistani rose to the rank of mujtahid in 1960 and succeeded Abd al-A'la al-Sabziwari as Grand Ayatollah.
 Sistani was included in top positions of The Muslim 500: The World's Most Influential Muslims from 2004 to 2024 and named one of the 100 most influential people in the world by Time magazine in 2004 and 2005.

 Biography

-Early life
+Early life and ancestry

 Sistani was born in 1930 in Mashhad, to a family of religious clerics who claim descent from Husayn ibn Ali, the grandson of Muhammad.
 His father was Mohammad-Baqir al-Sistani and his mother was the daughter of Ridha al-Mehrebani al-Sarabi.
+Despite the family surname being "Sistani", the family was not of Sistani Persian origin but of Arab Sayyid origin.
+The surname derived from his great grandfather, Muhammad al-Husayni, who was appointed as Sheikh al-Islam in Sistan by the last Safavid Shah Hossein and established his residence there.
+After the 2003 invasion of Iraq, a Sunni Arab tribal delegation visited Sistani, and noted that despite speaking imperfect Standard Arabic with a heavy Persian accent, Sistani made it clear that he was an Arab and that the influence of his Iranian upbringing did not change the fact that he was a Sayyid (Note: A patrilineal descendant of the Islamic prophet Muhammad).
+The delegation also mentioned that Sistani frequently mentioned the Arab nation and criticized the Velayat-e-Faqih system of Iran.

 Sistani began his religious education as a child, first in Mashhad in his father's hawza, and continuing later in Qom.
 In Qom he studied under Grand Ayatollah Seyyed Hossein Borujerdi.
 Later in 1951, Sistani traveled to Iraq to study in Najaf under Grand Ayatollah Abu al-Qasim al-Khoei.
 Sistani rose to the rank of mujtahid in 1960 at thirty-one.